 - lower embodied energythe total amount of energy it takes to make a material (or a building).
 See more on embodied energy

 - less thermal conductivity.
 As the insulation standards for housing become more stringent, cold bridgingthis is a pathway where heat can easily escape (or get in) through some part of the structure.
 It is usually caused by some element of structure such as a steel lintel or wooden studwork.
 Also known as a thermal bridge. see more on cold bridging becomes more of a problem and steel is a particularly poor insulator.
 This may be important in outside walls or at the bottom and top of columns.
 With PassivhausSee more on the Passivhaus standard.
 The PassivHaus Institute has pioneered a standard for low energy buildings.
 It includes very low energy usage and ways of achieving this.
 The word is derived from the idea of buildings which are fundamentally low energy and passive solar heated rather than using extra gadgets to heat them.
 See Passivhaus for the UK branch of the organisation. or code 6 standards it may be necessary to position the steel elements on the inside of the main envelope to avoid thermal bridgingthis is a pathway where heat can easily escape (or get in) through some part of the structure.
 It is usually caused by some element of structure such as a steel lintel or wooden studwork.
-Also known as a thermal bridge. see more on thermal bridging.
+Also known as a cold bridge. see more on thermal bridging.

 - better fire performance (steel usually needs cladding to protect it from fire whereas timber is usually simply increased in width by 25mm per exposed face to give fire protection.)